heleaf/heleaf.github.io/_misc/classes.md

         <ul>
             <li>My programming confidence and fluency improved so much after taking this class.
 The problem-solving, debugging, and recursion I learned in 112 helped greatly in 122 and 150.</li>
             <li>First few weeks of recitation were slow given my coding background, but content sped up and got harder rather quickly.
 Hws were always really fun to do.
 I made friends and had a lot of fun during quizbowl and Hack112.
 I also gained some insight into teaching and had fun doing a bit of peer tutoring.</li>
             <li>Prof. Kosbie is a really fun, supportive, and engaging lecturer.
 Prof. Taylor is really kind and reassuring to talk/listen to.
 Their advanced lectures were really eye-opening, informative, and fun (covered material connected to 15-151, 21-241, 15-122, and 15-150!)
-They also gave life/job/internship advice and cool stories; Prof. Kosbie was kind enough to write and send a reccomendation letter to a bunch of REU programs I applied to, which I'm 99% sure is why I got offered any research positions at all.</li>
+They also gave life/job/internship advice and cool stories.</li>
             <li>Made <a href="https://heleaf.me/code/isometrism/">Isometrism</a> as my term project.
 I learned a lot about 3D graphics, project ideation/iteration/management, and coding in general.
 Super super fulfilling to have something I envisioned myself come to life, although it did stress me out quite a bit in the last week of making it.</li>
         </ul>
     <li>☆ 15-151 Mathematical Foundations of Computer Science</li>